The Four Stages Of A Relationship: What Stage Is Yours In?

 Having respect for the other’s right to evolve and grow without resentment eating away at the relationship is a real challenge.
 However, it is part of the developmental process to grow from symbiosis to independence and autonomy.
 Couples who navigate this together will grow more happily to maturity.

 To learn more about how I can help you and your partner, visit my Couples Therapy page.

 About the Author

-Dr. Stan Hyman is a licensed psychotherapist and life coach in private practice in Miami, Florida.
+Dr. Stan Hyman is a licensed psychotherapist, marriage counselor and life coach in private practice in Miami, Florida.
 He specializes in treating addictions, anger, anxiety, stress, depression and work-life balance.
 He also works with couples struggling with powerful issues such as infidelity, careers, and intimacy.